+Chrum?

-- 1 Where was Kandol Chrum, and what was the situation in Kandol - 2 Chrum? - 3 A. Kandol Chrum was located to the east of Suong.
-It was just a - 4 small farmers' village.
+A. Kandol Chrum was located to the east of Suong.
+It was just a small farmers' village.
 There was nothing important there.
-And - 5 the name of the village was called Kandol Chrum. - 6 Q. Were the military headquarters of Ke Pauk close to Kandol - 7 Chrum? - 8 A. I was not aware of the location of the headquarters.
-I only - 9 saw their forces patrolling the road when I used the road, but I - 10 had no idea where the headquarters was located. - 11 Q. Were you ever together with So Phim in Kandol Chrum? - 12 A. I never <lived> at Kandol Chrum <with So Phim>.
-I only passed - 13 the area when I travelled. - 14 Q. Do you know whether about four or five months, six months - 15 before So Phim killed himself, Vietnamese tanks had entered the - 16 territory of the East Zone; December 1977, tanks driving into the - 17 area close to Suong trying to drive into Kandol Chrum, is that - 18 something that you recall? - 19 [09.37.08] - 20 A. No, they did not <reach> Suong.
-They only arrived at <Chenh - 21 Chaeum> (phonetic) commune, and <this> commune <was> about 10 - 22 kilometres away from Suong. - 23 Q. Very specifically, do you know anything about two Vietnamese - 24 tanks driving into Kandol Chrum on the 22nd of December 1977? - 25 A. I did not know clearly about it.
+And the name of the village was called Kandol Chrum.
+Q. Were the military headquarters of Ke Pauk close to Kandol A. I was not aware of the location of the headquarters.
+I only saw their forces patrolling the road when I used the road, but I had no idea where the headquarters was located.
+Q. Were you ever together with So Phim in Kandol Chrum?
+A. I never <lived> at Kandol Chrum <with So Phim>.
+I only passed the area when I travelled.
+Q. Do you know whether about four or five months, six months before So Phim killed himself, Vietnamese tanks had entered the territory of the East Zone; December 1977, tanks driving into the area close to Suong trying to drive into Kandol Chrum, is that something that you recall?